Making the Elite: Top Jobs, Disparities, and Solutions: Interpretation, Contributions, and Alternative Explanations

-\item \textbf{Employers are ``playing along'' at rounds prior to personal interviews due to the possibility of government audits or internal institutional pressure.} Government pressure has been weak in the absence of a formal regulatory agency to oversee hiring practices in the Indian private sector \citep{jodhka2007}.

-Overtly expressed attitudes by private-sector employers also suggest a lack of support for compensatory hiring policies \citep{newmanandjodhka2007,jodhka2007}.
+\item \textbf{Employers are ``playing along'' at rounds prior to personal interviews due to the possibility of government audits or internal institutional pressure.} Government pressure to promote caste diversity has been weak in the absence of a formal regulatory agency to oversee hiring practices in the Indian private sector \citep{jodhka2007}.
+Overtly expressed attitudes by private-sector employers also suggest a lack of support for compensatory hiring policies, \emph{even absent government pressure} \citep{newmanandjodhka2007,jodhka2007}.
 Perhaps unsurprisingly, as recently as 2018, only 3 of the top 100 firms listed on India's premier stock exchange claimed to maintain caste data for internal HR purposes \citep{businessline2018}.

 Moreover, diversity practices in foreign-based MNCs employing Indians are overwhelmingly influenced by the historical priorities of the West, where caste is not a protected category, suggesting that internal institutional pressure to rectify caste disparities has either been sluggish or even non-existent \citep{newyorktimes2021}.
-Furthermore, the difficulty of observing caste prior to personal interviews also diminishes the possibility of firms responding to internal institutional pressure to advance disadvantaged caste candidates during screening rounds prior to personal interviews (Section~\ref{sec:caste reveal}).
+Further, even granting internal institutional pressure, the difficulty of observing caste \emph{before} HR interviews makes it unlikely that firms could easily ``play along" in prior screening rounds (Section~\ref{sec:caste reveal}).

-\item \textbf{Competition from the government sector.} Since government jobs have strong quota-based hiring policies, private sector employers may not make offers to disadvantaged castes for fear of losing out to the government sector (Section~\ref{sec:historical detour}).
-However, government jobs comprise only 4\% of firms in my sample (Section~\ref{sec:data overview firms}).
-Moreover, firms know the list of companies recruiting from campus (this information is available on the job portal), suggesting that they are themselves aware of the meagre presence of public-sector firms in the job fair.
+\item \textbf{Competition from the government sector.} While government jobs have caste-based quotas, they comprise less than 4\% of jobs in my sample (Sections~\ref{sec:historical detour} and \ref{sec:data overview firms}).
+Moreover, private-sector firms are \emph{themselves} aware of the meagre presence of public-sector firms in the on-campus job fair of the elite college (the list of firms is available on the online job portal).